tkhalymon/docker-tools/README.md

 `drun` is just a wrapper for docker run, which adds `-it` and `--rm` flags by default.

+## Installation

+To install `docker-tools`, just run

+    ./install

+If you need to uninstall `docker-tools`, you can use

+    ./uninstall

 ## Usage

 Interfaces of `dbuild` and `drun` are the same as `docker build` and `docker run` respectively, so to build image you type